 Duty of care

-Additional procedures are in place for employees travelling to high-risk destinations and appropriate measures are taken to protect them from harm.
+Additional procedures are in place for employees travelling to high-risk destinations, and appropriate measures are taken to protect them from harm.

 Business Continuity and Crises Management

 We have developed and implemented our own Business Continuity plans.
-Our leadership teams are trained and provided with the tools to implement an advanced business continuity and crisis management plan in the event of an emergency.
+Our leadership teams are trained and provided with the tools to perform an advanced business continuity and crisis management plan in the event of an emergency.
 We test and train our leadership teams with crisis management live exercises several times a year.
 We have extended these exercises to our project managers.

 Data and Information Security